 How Islamic Relief Donors Helped

-Islamic Relief USA assisted in efforts to help provide vital services to Libyans who fled the country during the violence and to those who remained inside.
+Islamic Relief USA assisted with efforts to help provide vital services to Libyans who fled the country during the violence and to those who remained inside.

 Also, IRUSA signed an agreement to support the World Health Organization’s Project for Libya Crisis.
 IRUSA’s contribution to the project ensured patients’ access to primary health care as well as trauma and injury care in Libya through supporting the deployment of external medical teams and provision of essential drugs, medical supplies and equipment to strengthen health care facilities and help rehabilitate health centers that are damaged.